 Partners Chad McGowan and Johnny Felder won a $13.75 million verdict against the Aiken Regional Medical Centers in South Carolina after doctors delayed treating a patient with sepsis – a failure that eventually cost the victim three of her limbs.
-This was an extraordinary case of medical negligence, and all of us at McGowan, Hood & Felder, LLC, are proud to see justice served on behalf of our client.
+This was an extraordinary case of medical negligence, and all of us at McGowan, Hood, Felder & Phillips, LLC, are proud to see justice served on behalf of our client.

 The complaint against Aiken Regional Medical Centers for medical malpractice